UConn vs. Vermont Predictions & Picks - Women's NCAA Tournament First Round

 UConn Schedule Analysis

-- The Huskies registered their best win of the season on November 27, when they took down the Iowa Hawkeyes, who rank No. 3 in the AP's Top 25, by a score of 86-79.
+- The Huskies' best win this season came in an 86-79 victory over the No. 3 Iowa Hawkeyes on November 27.

-- The Huskies have 15 wins versus Quadrant 1 teams, the most in Division 1.
+- The Huskies have 15 wins against Quadrant 1 teams, the most in Division 1.

 UConn 2022-23 Best Wins